 As a partner, I developed this recipe for Imperfect Produce as part of their effort to create the best recipes for using up leftovers and pantry items.
 Check out Imperfect Produce’s free e-cookbook featuring many ways to reduce food waste here!

-I made plenty so that there would be leftovers throughout the week.
+I made plenty of this pumpkin veggie stew so that there would be leftovers throughout the week.
 The flavors develop as the stew sits, so leftovers are even more delicious.
-You can definitely taste the pumpkin in it.
+You can definitely taste the pumpkin.

 This pumpkin veggie stew hits the spot when you need something that